LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. note::
-   The `date->add`, `date->roll`, and `date->subtract` methods do not return any values, but are used to change the value of the object calling them.
+   The `date->add`, `date->roll`, and `date->subtract` methods do not return any values, but are instead used to change the value of the object calling them.

 Add a Duration to a Date